JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 (simultaneous streams of execution) yet.
 We knew we needed parallelism though, so in 2014 (roughly the version 0.3 timeframe) we set about the long process of making all of our code thread-safe.
-Yichao Yu put in some particularly impressive work on the garbage collector and signal handling.
+Yichao Yu put in some particularly impressive work on the garbage collector and thread-local-storage performance. handling.
 Kiran Pamnany (of Intel) put some basic infrastructure in place for starting and running multiple threads.